GediminasMasaitis/moonfish/README.md

 ./chat -N irc.example.net -C '#my-channel,#other-channel' -M chess-bot stockfish
 ~~~

 It is only possible to connect to networks using TLS.
-The default nickname is “moonfish”, and it will connect by default to #moonfish on [Libera.Chat].
+The default nickname is “moonfish”, and it will connect by default to #moonfish on [Libera Chat].

 using “lichess”
 ---